- Page 1 Best Cordless Vacuum Cleaners 2018: the best cable-free cleaners

 What are the weaknesses?

 A good cordless vacuum cleaner doesn’t come cheap.
-You can buy cordless vacuums for around £100 or so, but we don’t recommend any of them.
-They don’t clean well enough to justify the expense.
-That means the cheapest machines in our round-up cost upwards of £200.
+You can buy cordless vacuums for around £100 or so, but they generally don’t clean well enough to justify the expense.
+That means the cheapest machines in our round-up designed for general cleaning cost upwards of £200.

 All of the vacuums in this round-up clean well, but with one or two exceptions, they don’t clean as well as corded machines.
 For example, few can collect dirt trapped up against skirting boards, so you’ll need to go around with a crevice tool to get right into the corners.